 Various sports, footwear and genetic predisposition are all additional contributors to this painful condition.

 Regardless of how an ingrown nail starts, the treatment can vary from fairly simple conservative management to more complex surgical procedures.

 Non-Surgical Treatment Options

 Prior to any treatment our expert Podiatrists will examine the nail(s) and ask some questions around the development and the things you’ve tried to sort it out!
 Is it the first time this has happened?
 Has it become infected?
 Is there any extra growth of tissue (hypergranulation tissue) around the ingrown part?
 The answer to these questions determines what sort of treatment may be required.

 Sometimes despite looking pretty unpleasant, the nail isn’t painful and our Podiatrists can trim away a small section to stop it ingrowing again.

 When is minor surgery required?

-If traditionall treatment is unsuccessful then in many circumstances a minor surgical procedure is required and this is highly successful at preventing a return of your symptoms.
+If traditional treatment is unsuccessful then in many circumstances a minor surgical procedure is required and this is highly successful at preventing a return of your symptoms.

-A local anaesthetic is injected into the toe, which allows us to remove the ingrowing section of nail.
+A local anaesthetic is injected into the toe, which allows us to remove the ingrowing section of nail painlessly.
 We then apply a chemical to stop that part of the nail from growing back – otherwise the problem could re-occur within a few months.